 You ran a solid week.
 Sales were up, the staff seemed sharp, and your pour cost looks about right.
 But when you compare what your POS says you sold against what actually left the shelf, there is a gap.
-A bottle here, half a bottle there — and suddenly you are looking at several hundred dollars of product you cannot explain.
+A bottle here, half a bottle there, and suddenly you are looking at several hundred dollars of product you cannot explain.
 That gap is bar inventory variance.
-And if you are not measuring it, you are almost certainly losing money to it.
+If you are not measuring it, you are almost certainly losing money to it.

 What Is Bar Inventory Variance?